JaimeSCotta/KangooZE_BatteryOptimization/README.md

 *Erasmus period at Frankfurt University Of Applied Sciences*

 ## Abstract
-This README provides detailed information about the bachelor thesis project on battery optimization for the Renault Kangoo ZE.
+This README provides detailed information about the bachelor thesis project on Development of a Battery optimization for the Renault Kangoo ZE.

 ## Prerequisites
 To contribute to this project, you should have knowledge in the following: